-- Monthly invoice on activity performed by grantee shall be submitted to the Kentucky Department for Public Health Division of Prevention and Quality Improvement, Chronic Disease Prevention Branch. - 2.
+- 1. Monthly invoice on activity performed by grantee shall be submitted to the Kentucky Department for Public Health Division of Prevention and Quality Improvement, Chronic Disease Prevention Branch at Pediatric.cancer@ky.gov. - 2.
 Invoice is reviewed by the Chronic Disease Prevention Branch for appropriate spending in accordance with the budget submitted. - 3.
 Once invoice is approved for payment, a check will be processed within 30 days. - 4.
-There will be financial site reviews on all grantees performed at least twice during the fiscal year grant period.
+There will be financial reviews on all grantees performed as needed during the fiscal year grant period.
 This will include a review of purchases made with grant funds, proof of receipt for line items included on approved budget, and the progress in which the project has provided. - 5.
 The Board has the right to request proof of receipt at any time an audit is required/necessary.
 While receipts are not required with invoices for reimbursement, it is strongly recommended that grantees keep proof of receipt for all transactions. - 6.
-Grantee will provide a summation of progress and achievement of outcomes (utilizing a one-page supplied template) at the January 8th, 2019; April 23rd, 2019; July 22nd, 2019; and October 7th, 2019 meetings.
-Grantees will also provide power point slides in August of each year in anticipation of a legislative update at the September interim joint Health and Welfare and Family Services committee meeting.
+Grantee will provide a summation of progress and achievement of outcomes at the January and July 2024 and 2025 KPCRTF Board meetings.
+Grantee will also provide a written progress report (utilizing a supplied template) by the 15th of January 2024, July 2024, January 2025, and July 2025.
+Grantee will also provide power point slides in August of each year in anticipation of a legislative update at the September interim joint Health and Welfare and Family Services committee meeting.

-The KPCRTF board will utilize an enhanced NIH scoring system and peer reviewed by leading pediatric oncologists representing multiple institutions ranked by the U.S. News and World Report review of pediatric oncology programs.
+The KPCRTF Board will utilize an enhanced NIH scoring system and peer reviewed by leading pediatric oncologists representing multiple institutions ranked by the U.S. News and World Report review of pediatric oncology programs.
 The KPCRTF administrative staff will first review applications to ensure guidelines/formatting requirements are met.
 The Scientific Peer Review Panel will then review applications for scientific merit and score them based on adherence to program mission/vision and the NIH scoring system.
 Grant applications may also be sent to physicians or investigators in the particular field of interest for review of the scientific merit.
-Final decisions will be made by the voting members of the KPCRTF board as defined by legislative statute.
+Final decisions will be made by the voting members of the KPCRTF Board as defined by legislative statute.